padoura/afdemp_project_1/README.md

 5) 'x' in the statement file name for simple members is not defined, therefore I am simply using the username in its place (which is a candidate key anyway).
 6) Currency format is set with Locale("el-GR") for both displaying/writing and console input cases.
 7) Although not required, the application automatically retries to connect if an attempt to connect fails (parameter set to 3 attempts before exiting in this example).
+8) Database password, application user passwords and salts should not be hardcoded.
+Nevertheless, the aforementioned "mistakes" where intentionally made to keep the encryption example in this project simple.

 ## Installation guide ##
 1) Connect to MySQL Server as administrator.